Impact of nuclear shape fluctuations in high-energy heavy ion collisions: Impact of fluctuations in the magnitude of quadrupole deformation

 Lastly, we consider the four-particle observable $c_{2,\varepsilon}\{4\}=\lr{\varepsilon_2^4}-2\lr{\varepsilon_2^2}^2$.
-According to findings in Fig.~\ref{fig:3}, the Taylor expansion of $\lr{\varepsilon_2^2}$ should give the first two terms as $c_1\lr{\beta^2}+c_2\lr{\beta^4}$, similarly the first few terms of $\lr{\varepsilon_2^4}$ has the form of $a_0\lr{\beta^2}^2+a_1\lr{\beta^4}+a_2\lr{\beta^6}$.
+According to findings in Fig.~\ref{fig:3}, the Taylor expansion of $\lr{\varepsilon_2^2}$ should give the first two terms as $c_1\lr{\beta^2}+c_2\lr{\beta^4}$.
+Similarly, the first few terms of $\lr{\varepsilon_2^4}$ has the form of $a_1\lr{\beta^4}+a_2\lr{\beta^6}+a_3\lr{\beta^2}^2+a_4\lr{\beta^2}\lr{\beta^4}$.
 Therefore, the natural expression for $c_{2,\varepsilon}\{4\}$ up to second order correction should be

-with $b_1 = c_1^2-a_0$ and $b_2 = 2c_1c_2$.
+with $b_1 = c_1^2-a_3$ and $b_2 = 2c_1c_2-a_4$.
 The leading order correction includes the first two terms with $a_1$ and $b_1$, while the remaining two terms are the subleading-order corrections.

-The results from the Glauber model and the fit to Eq.~\ref{eq:14} are shown in the left panel of Fig.~\ref{fig:5}.
+The results from the Glauber model and the fit to Eq.~\eqref{eq:14} are shown in the left panel of Fig.~\ref{fig:5}.
 The strong variation of $c_{2,\varepsilon}\{4\}$ with both $\bar{\beta}$ and $\sigma_{\beta}$ is captured nicely by the fit.
 For small values of $\sigma_{\beta}$, the deformation has a negative contribution to $c_{2,\varepsilon}\{4\}$ that is proportional to $\bar{\beta}^4$.
-For large values of $\sigma_{\beta}$, $c_{2,\varepsilon}\{4\}$ becomes positive.
+Even for a relatively small $\sigma_{\beta}$ value, $c_{2,\varepsilon}\{4\}$ becomes positive.
 A previous study shows that the centrality fluctuation also tends to give a positive value of $c_{2,\varepsilon}\{4\}$~\cite{Zhou:2018fxx}.
 Therefore, a negative $c_{2,\varepsilon}\{4\}$ which decreases further in central collisions would be an unambiguous indication for a large static quadrupole deformation of the colliding nuclei.

-The values of the fit parameters show some interesting relations, i.e. $b_1\approx 3/2 a_1$ and $b_2 \approx 2a_2$.
+The values of the fit parameters show some interesting relations, i.e. $b_1\approx 3a_1/2$ and $b_2 \approx 2a_2$.
 This means that the distribution can also be described by the following alternative form,